 Amazon EC2 offers features and tools to help you optimize cost savings and application performance with Spot instances.

-With Spot instances, you never pay more than the price you specified.
-If the Spot price exceeds your bid price for a given instance, it will be terminated automatically for you.
-Spot offers three features to help you better track and control when Spot instances run and terminate.
+With Spot instances, you never pay more than the maximum price you specified.
+If the Spot price exceeds your maximum willingness to pay for a given instance or when capacity is no longer available, your instance will be terminated automatically (or stopped/hibernate, if you opt for this behavior on persistent request).
+Spot offers three features to help you better track and control when Spot instances run and terminate (or stop/hibernate).

-If you need to save state, upload final log files, or remove Spot instances from an Elastic Load Balancer before termination, you can use termination notices, which are issued two minutes prior to termination.
+If you need to save state, upload final log files, or remove Spot instances from an Elastic Load Balancer before interruption, you can use termination notices, which are issued two minutes prior to interruption.
 Learn more about managing interruptions.

-You can optionally set your request to remain open so that a new instance will be launched in its place when the Spot price falls back below your bid price.
+You can optionally set your request to remain open so that a new instance will be launched in its place when the instance is interrupted.
+You can also have your Amazon EBS-backed instance stopped upon interruption and restarted when Spot has capacity at your preferred price.
 Learn more about persistent and one-time requests.

 If you need to execute workloads continuously for 1 to 6 hours, you can also specify a duration requirement when requesting Spot instances.
 Learn more about block durations for Spot instances.